brightcove/hot-shots/README.md

 is probably fine for you.
 If you had an troubles with libraries that you 'node-gyp' before, you will have problems here as well.

-Both of the above cause the underlying library that is used, unix-dgram, to not install properly.
-Given it is listed as an optionalDependency, and how it's used in the codebase, this install failure will not cause any problems.
-It just means that you can't use this feature.
+The above will cause the underlying library that is used, unix-dgram, to not install properly.
+Given the library is listed as an optionalDependency, and how it's used in the codebase, this install failure will not cause any problems.
+It only means that you can't use the uds feature.

 ## Submitting changes